QUOTE OF TRUTH: “THERE’S A SOLUTION. JUST PUT ALL YOUR HEART AND SOUL INTO IT AND WE CAN ALL FIX THE PROBLEMS TOGETHER.” – L.O.A.S.H (A.K.A MEEEEE!)

 Today’s society has the majority of people getting negatively impacted by social media.
-It isn’t just the youth going through the influence but everyone are victims to the unrealistic expectations social media gives which often lead to disappointment which later on develop into something more serious.
+It isn’t just the youth going through the influence but everyone is victims of the unrealistic expectations social media gives which often leads to disappointment which later on can develop into something more serious.

 Aside from the significant amount of time going to social media, studies have shown that it has bad effects on the mental health of people and kids today.

 Okay, so it’s out there: in today’s age, social media is used by so many and is also the blame for so many problems.
 However, in my opinion, the root problem isn’t social media per se.
 I would infer that the root problems would be cyberbullying, decreased face-to-face interactions with other people, contents by people to influence in a bad way, and (a big contribution goes to) social comparisons.
 These are the problems we need to properly address not just pointing fingers at social media.
 We can’t just be like: